usnistgov/OSCAL/src/release/README.txt

 - xml: Provides the XML schemas and content converters that are needed to support the OSCAL model XML-based formats.
 Instructions for using this information can be found at: https://github.com/usnistgov/OSCAL/tree/master/xml.
 - json: Provides the XML schemas and content converters that are needed to support the OSCAL model JSON-based formats.
 Instructions for using this information can be found at: https://github.com/usnistgov/OSCAL/tree/master/json.
 - content: Offers OSCAL XML, JSON, and experimental YAML content for NIST SP 800-53 Revision 4 and FedRAMP Baselines.
+XML, JSON, and YAML examples of a System Security Plan (SSP) in OSCAL formats is also provided.

 These directories provide stable, released versions of the resources provided on the OSCAL GitHub repository: https://github.com/usnistgov/OSCAL.